tlspuffin/async-opcua/docs/compatibility.md

 OPC UA for Rust uses cryptographic algorithms for signing, verifying, encrypting and decrypting data.
 In addition it creates, loads and saves certificates and keys.

 OpenSSL is used for encryption although it would be nice to go to a pure Rust implementation assuming a crate delivers everything required.
-The crypto+OpenSSL code is isolated in an `opcua-crypto` crate.
+The crypto+OpenSSL code is isolated in an `async-opcua-crypto` crate.

 You must read the [setup](./setup.md) to configure OpenSSL for your environment.